 - people with immune system disorders or spleen damage

-The MPSV4 may be used if the MCV4 is not available.
-In addition, MPSV4 is licensed for adults over 55 years old.
+The MPSV4 may be used if the MenACWY isn’t available.
+Also, MPSV4 is licensed for adults over 55 years old.
 MCV4 may not be used in adults over 55.

 The risk of serious harm from this vaccine is small.
 However, any medication can have side effects.
 Potential side effects include: